Cosmetic Platelet Rich Plasma

-Platelet rich plasma is a natural product found in human blood.
+Platelet-rich plasma is a natural product found in human blood.
 Once a blood sample is drawn, it is placed in a centrifuge to separate the different components of the blood.
-Your blood´s red and white cells are extracted from the platelets and the plasma.
-The plasma now contains a higher than normal number of platelets and is referred to as platelet rich plasma, also known as PRP.
+Your blood’s red and white cells are extracted from the platelets and the plasma.
+The plasma now contains a higher than a normal number of platelets and is referred to as platelet-rich plasma, also known as PRP.

 Why Platelets Rejuvenate Skin?

 When PRP is injected into the skin, it promotes the growth and regeneration of collagen which works by naturally smoothing and tightening the skin.
 Thus, PRP softens wrinkles and creates smoother skin texture and tone.

 Immediately after the blood has been spun and the platelets have been separated, PRP injections are given.
 While the platelets can be injected solely, some physicians choose to also add either thrombi or calcium chloride which act as an activating agent to PRP.